Dralt03/AgentReport/README.md

 The backend is responsible for Scraping the data from the sites.
 It exposes an API endpoint which is used by the frontend to send requests by the user and give feedback via Vapi agent.
 The backend is written entirely in Go.

+Average time taken to scrape the websites without goroutines: `2s` Average time taken to scrape the websites with goroutines: `1s`

 <img src="./public/struct.jpg" alt="Backend Structure">